anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Almost everything comes from nothing.
+Quote: I can't imagine a person becoming a success who doesn't give this game of life everything he's got.

-By: Henri-Frédéric Amiel
+By: Walter Cronkite